Grambling takes on Southern Miss on 4-game slide - WTOP News

 Hattiesburg, Mississippi; Monday, 8 p.m.
 EST

-BOTTOM LINE: Grambling heads into the matchup with Southern Miss as losers of four games in a row.
+BOTTOM LINE: Grambling aims to stop its four-game slide with a win against Southern Miss.

-The Golden Eagles have gone 2-0 in home games.
-Southern Miss is sixth in the Sun Belt with 24.4 defensive rebounds per game led by Isaac Tavares averaging 5.4.
+The Golden Eagles are 2-0 on their home court.
+Southern Miss ranks sixth in the Sun Belt at limiting opponent scoring, allowing 73.9 points while holding opponents to 41.6% shooting.

-The Tigers have gone 1-5 away from home.
-Grambling ranks seventh in the SWAC with 8.0 offensive rebounds per game led by Randarius Jones averaging 1.9.
+The Tigers are 1-5 on the road.
+Grambling averages 14.6 turnovers per game and is 1-3 when committing fewer turnovers than opponents.

-Southern Miss’ average of 6.0 made 3-pointers per game is 1.1 fewer made shots on average than the 7.1 per game Grambling gives up.
-Grambling has shot at a 44.9% rate from the field this season, 3.3 percentage points above the 41.6% shooting opponents of Southern Miss have averaged.
+Southern Miss makes 47.4% of its shots from the field this season, which is 2.3 percentage points higher than Grambling has allowed to its opponents (45.1%).
+Grambling averages 5.8 made 3-pointers per game this season, 4.1 fewer made shots on average than the 9.9 per game Southern Miss allows.

-TOP PERFORMERS: Curt Lewis averages 1.7 made 3-pointers per game for the Golden Eagles, scoring 6.7 points while shooting 40.5% from beyond the arc.
-Tavares is shooting 52.5% and averaging 16.6 points.
+TOP PERFORMERS: Tylik Weeks is scoring 17.5 points per game and averaging 5.6 rebounds for the Golden Eagles.
+Isaac Tavares is averaging 16.6 points and 7.0 rebounds while shooting 52.5%.

-Antonio Munoz is averaging 12 points for the Tigers.
+Antonio Munoz is scoring 12.0 points per game and averaging 2.9 rebounds for the Tigers.
 Jimel Lane is averaging 10.3 points.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.